 Alternatives to Straight Teeth Direct

 You’ve probably already had a look around at different options for straightening your teeth.
-Straight Teeth Direct are just one of quite a few companies that have recently started to offer remote orthodontics in the UK.
-So how do they compare to some of the others out there?
+Straight Teeth Direct is just one of quite a few companies that have recently offered remote orthodontics in the UK.
+Some other at-home aligners include Smile Direct Club, Quick Straight Teeth aligners, PlusDent aligners and more.
+So how do they compare to some others out there?

 One downside is that the Maintainer Plan – which seems the only way to get replacement retainers after your treatment – is a long-term subscription cost.
 However, it works out about the same price as replacing your retainers twice a year with other competing companies.